Cheap Christmas gift ideas for horse lovers: Horse & Hound

 A large, robust mug that is dishwasher proof and features a fun cartoon by artist Alex Underdown.

-For more Christmas gift ideas, don’t miss Horse & Hound magazine, on sale Thursday 16 November
+For all the latest equestrian news and reports, don’t miss Horse & Hound magazine out every Thursday